Advanced DIY Privacy for Every Woman

 3. Disable automatic tagging of your name in status updates & in suggested photos

-4. Disable the option for your friends to check you into places, and set your check-ins as visible only to you - read how here.
+4. Disable the option for your friends to check you into places, and set your check-ins as visible only to you - read how.

 5. Go to the privacy settings (see References) and set them to the highest level.

-6. Deactivate location sharing for messenger app on your phone - see here for instructions.
+6. Deactivate location sharing for messenger app on your phone - see for instructions.

 7. Don’t login to your account on a public computerUse two-step verification

-8. Click the padlock icon located in the top right corner and select the ‘More Settings’ link or log into facebook on your browser and follow this link or see this video
+8. Click the padlock icon located in the top right corner and select the ‘More Settings’ link or log into facebook on your browser and follow this or

 9. Use where you’re logged in to tell if someone else is logged into your account.